The Dassault Mercure: France’s answer to the Boeing 737 that failed to take off

 Boeing had led the way with the development of its early jetliners – the Boeing 707, 720 and tri-jet 727.
 However, when airlines worldwide called for a smaller twinjet version of the 727, the illustrious 737 family was born, with the first flight of this game-changing aircraft taking place in 1967.
 The 737 has since become the most popular commercial jet aircraft ever produced.
 Around 17,000 have been built and it is still in production today.

 Other manufacturers saw what was happening with the 737 and tried to compete by designing and building their own narrowbody twinjets.
 Some were successful to a degree, the Douglas DC-9 family being probably the most notable example.
-Others, including the Sud Aviation Caravelle and the British Aircraft Corporation One-Eleven, were also launched but ultimately fell short of the 737’s soaring success.
+Others, including the Sud Aviation Caravelle and the British Aircraft Corporation One-Eleven which were also competing in the same market, ultimately fell short of the 737’s soaring success.

 Richard Silagi Shutterstock